changepointGA: An R package for Fast Changepoint Detection via Genetic Algorithm: Simulation Studies

 The performance of changepoint detection was evaluated in terms of detection accuracy, computational efficiency, and optimized fitness function values.
-Figure \ref{fig:pkgcomparefig} illustrates detection accuracy by plotting the average distance, as defined in Equation \eqref{eq:dist}, between the estimated changepoint configuration and the true configuration \(C = (2, 250, 750, 1001)'\) across 1000 simulations.
+Figure \ref{fig:pkgcomparefig} illustrates detection accuracy by plotting the average distance, as evaluated by the \code{cpt\_dist} function, between the estimated changepoint configuration and the true configuration \(C = (2, 250, 750, 1001)'\) across 1000 simulations.
 For each of the four scenarios using \CRANpkg{changepointGA}, results are reported for three minimum changepoint spacing values (\texttt{minDist} = 1, 3, 5), whereas for the GA-S-1K scenario only \texttt{minDist} = 1 is reported (since this option is not available in \CRANpkg{GA}).
-Across the five scenarios, both the basic and island-model GA implementations in \CRANpkg{changepointGA} achieved smaller average distances than GA-S-1K in \CRANpkg{GA}, indicating higher detection accuracy.
+Across the five scenarios, both the basic and island model genetic algorithm implementations in \CRANpkg{changepointGA} achieved smaller average distances than GA-S-1K in \CRANpkg{GA}, indicating higher detection accuracy.
 In general, as \texttt{minDist} increases, \CRANpkg{changepointGA} produced slightly smaller average distances, with the best performance observed under the most intensive search setting (CG-L-5K) with \texttt{minDist\ =\ 5}.

 Table \ref{tab:CompTimeTab} summarizes computational efficiency by comparing average execution times.
 By narrowing the search space through the chromosome design in Equation \eqref{eq:chromosome}, the \CRANpkg{changepointGA} implementations substantially reduced computation time relative to \CRANpkg{GA}.
 For instance, with \texttt{minDist} = 1, the average runtime for the GA-S-1K scenario was approximately 3500 seconds, compared with about one second for CG-S-1K -- an almost 3500-fold reduction.
-Even with larger population sizes and more stringent stopping criteria, such as CG-L-5K, the average runtime remained about 535 times shorter for the basic GA and 161 times shorter for the island model GA relative to GA-S-1K.
-For \texttt{minDist} = 3 and 5, the search space was further reduced by excluding unrealistic changepoint configurations, dropping the CG-S-1K average runtime to 0.30 seconds for the basic GA and 0.70 seconds for the island model GA.
+Even with larger population sizes and more stringent stopping criteria, such as CG-L-5K, the average runtime remained about 535 times shorter for the basic genetic algorithm and 161 times shorter for the island model genetic algorithm relative to GA-S-1K.
+For \texttt{minDist} = 3 and 5, the search space was further reduced by excluding unrealistic changepoint configurations, dropping the CG-S-1K average runtime to 0.30 seconds for the basic genetic algorithm and 0.70 seconds for the island model genetic algorithm.